wentallout/cult-hunter/README.md

 - Most of the game inputs were designed for controllers, not for keyboards and mouse.
 I'm trying to make a PC game here. => Platform problems
 - You drop your combo immediately if you don't press the correct follow-up attack => Timing and memory problems

 => **SOLUTION**: just make sure all inputs are limited to `TAP`, tap 2 times, tap 3 times, tap 4 times, don't hold anything, don't combine anything.
 Make sure all attacks can link together.
-Gamers have limited memory.
+Let's just assume gamers have limited memory and design easier combat.

 ### ⚠Problem 2: The Paradox of Choice